iani/SC/README.txt

   )

-4 Object methods for easy messaging via NotificationCenter
+6 Object methods for easy messaging via NotificationCenter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Simplify the connection of objects for sending messages to each other via NotificationCenter.
 Automate the creation of mutual NotificationCenter registrations to messages, and their removal when an object receives the message objectClosed.
 This makes it easier to establish messaging between objects in the manner of the Observer pattern exemplified by classes Model and SimpleController, while shotening and clarifying the code required to use NotificationCenter.

 One beneficial effect of this is that it is no longer needed to check whether an object stored in a variable is nil in order to decide whether to send it a message.
 One can create messaging interconnections between objects without storing one in a variable of the other, and one can safely send a message to an object before it is created or after it is no longer a valid receiver of that message.

-5 Class Code
+7 Class Code
 ~~~~~~~~~~~~~

 Enable the selection of parts of a SuperCollider document separated by comments followed by :, the movement between such parts, and the execution of those parts through keyboard shortcuts.
 Additionally, wrap these code parts in a routine so that number.wait messages can be written straight in the code, without wrapping them in { }.fork or Routine({ }).

 Also ensure that the code will run after the default server is booted and the Buffers and SynthDefs defined as Udefs in a Session have been loaded.

 Shortcuts provided are:

-- Command-shift-x: Evaluate the code in an AppClock routine, after booting the default server if needed
+- Command-shift-x: Evaluate the code in an AppClock routine.
+Booting the default server if needed
-- Command-shift-alt-x: Evaluate the code in a SystemClock routine, after booting the default server if needed
+- Command-shift-alt-x: Evaluate the code in a SystemClock routine Boot default server if needed
 - Command-shift-v: Evaluate and post the results of the code, without routine or server booting
 - Command-shift-j: Select the next code part
 - Command-shift-k: Select the previous code part
+- Command-shift-}: open a list of the code segments of the current Document
+- Command-alt-shift-}: open a widow with buttons for running the code segments of the current Document
+- Command-alt-control-shift-}: Create OSCresponders for running the code segments of the current Document

-6 Class Panes
+8 Class Panes
 ~~~~~~~~~~~~~~

 Arrange Document windows on the screen conveniently for maximum view area on the screen.
 Provide 2 layouts: single pane and 2 panes side by side, with keyboard shortcuts for switching between them.
 Provide an auto-updating document list palette for selecting documents by mouse or by string search.
 Provide a way for switching between a dark colored document theme and the default document theme via keyboard shortcuts, with automatic updating of the coloring of all relevant documents.

-7 Class Dock
+9 Class Dock
 ~~~~~~~~~~~~~

 Provide some useful shortcuts for common tasks: